 Time Trial results in the same format as Meet Final Results, i.e., the same order as the Meet Final Results.
 Mixed gender events are not acceptable for entering Time Trial Results into the USA Swimming SWIMS database.

-Each participating group member is responsible for insuring that all entered swimmers are validly registered USA Swimming athlete members for all sanctioned meets.
-Any swimmer who has entered the meet and is not registered as a USA Swimming athlete member may not swim in a sanctioned meet unless the Meet Host is accepting deck registrations on the day of the meet in order to participate.
+Each participating group member is responsible for ensuring that all entered swimmers are validly registered USA Swimming athlete members for all sanctioned meets.
+Any swimmer who has entered the meet and is not registered as a USA Swimming athlete member may not swim in a sanctioned meet.

 In addition to Meet Final Results, the Meet Host must submit the following reports for a sanctioned meet: